Analyze the Forex Market: Technical vs. Fundamental Analysis

 What is Technical Analysis?

-Technical analysis focuses on historical price data, charts, and indicators to predict future market movements.
-Patterns, trends, and price actions are analyzed to identify potential entry and exit points.
-This method relies on various tools and techniques, including support and resistance levels, moving averages, and momentum indicators, which help traders gauge market sentiment and stability.
+Technical analysis uses historical price data, charts, and indicators to forecast future market movements.
+Traders examine patterns, trends, and price actions to identify entry and exit points.
+To achieve this, they use tools such as support and resistance levels, moving averages, and momentum indicators to assess market sentiment and stability.

 Pros of Technical Analysis: